 With supply issues, some sleeping bag companies are struggling to get stock.
 It appears Macpac has plenty in stock at the time of writing.
 But unfortunately, they are only available in Australia and New Zealand.

 They are also one of the companies that have their sleeping bags tested to the new ISO standards, unlike some companies that take an educated guess.

 How does the Macpac Dragonfly Range compare to other all the Best Sleeping Bags in the ultralight class in 2023.
 It is not as ultralight as some of the others in its class but still one of the best.
 Check out my full comparison review of the Macpac Dragonfly Sleeping Bag up against all the Best Ultralight Sleeping Bags 2023.

 Best Suited Use

-- The Dragonfly 400 or Dragonfly 600 would be perfect to add to your to your Te Araroa Thru Hike Gear List in New Zealand or your Pacific Crest Trail Gear List for thru hiking in USA.
+- The Dragonfly 400 or Dragonfly 600 would be perfect to add to your Te Araroa Thru Hike Gear List in New Zealand or your Pacific Crest Trail Gear List for thru-hiking in the USA.

-- Prefect for thru hiking the Bibbulman Track in Western Australia or the Australian Alps
+- Perfect for thru-hiking the Bibbulman Track in Western Australia or the Australian Alps

 Overall, the Macpac Dragonfly range is a very good effort and upgrade to the Macpac Sleeping Bag Range.
 The Dragonfly 400 and Dragonfly 600 just work well with almost nothing that I can fault.
-They use the best in class stuff sack, lightweight 800+ loft hyperdry down and a lightweight inner and outer fabric. these sleeping bags will surely be a popular sleeping bag on the trails in Australia and New Zealand.
+They use the best-in-class stuff sack, lightweight 800+ loft Hyperdry down and a lightweight inner and outer fabric.
+These sleeping bags will surely be popular on the trails in Australia and New Zealand.

-Yes, All the Macpac down sleeping bags are ethically sourced down that can be traced and are responsibly sourced.
+Yes, All the Macpac down sleeping bags use ethically sourced down that can be traced and are responsibly sourced.